|Hiking in Bear Country|

 Just to keep things in perspective, though, bear encounters are very rare.
 Consider that roughly two million people visit Glacier each year, and more than one million venture into the backcountry.
-On average, there are only one or two non-lethal bear “incidents” in a given year.
-And, there have only been 10 bear related fatalities in the history of Glacier National Park (all of those have occurred since 1967).
+On average, there are only one or two non-lethal bear "incidents" in a given year.
+And, there have only been 10 bear related fatalities in the history of the park (all of those have occurred since 1967).
 Only three of those fatalities involved hikers, and at least two of those were solo hikers.

 Avoiding Surprise Encounters